 I picked one of my all time favourite songs for this book.
 This song partly inspired my tattoo which says “Handwritten Story”.
-It’s a song about not being afraid, about moving on, about even though there were hard days, there is always something waiting afer the next turn.
-And also about being some much more in us than the world sees – you might not expect much from a tiny yellow stuffed triceratops, but you’d be surprised how awesome he really is actually.
+It’s a song about not being afraid, about moving on, about even though there were hard days, there is always something waiting after the next turn.
+And also about being so much more in us than the world sees – you might not expect much from a tiny yellow stuffed triceratops, but you’d be surprised how awesome he really is.

 I’ve read The Imaginary Corpse back in June, but it still lives vividly in my mind.
 Most of all Tippy, the main character, the yellow triceratops who is one of the best private investigators in the Stillreal.
 I have a feeling this review will become incoherent at one point, so let me just make it clear: Tippy is one of the most loveable characters I ever read about, and The Imaginary Corpse is just like a huge warm blanket you can wrap around yourself on cold days to feel safe, and believe the world is a kind and nice place.